practicajs/practica/docs/blog/use-case/index.md

 })
 ```

-**- 🤗 Controller -** She moves to skim through the implementation and start from the API routes.
-It hard to mess a controller code which is by design thin and simple:
+**- 🤗 Controller -** She moves to skim through the implementation and starts from the API routes.
+Unsurprisingly, the Controller code is straightforward:

 ```javascript
 app.post("/api/order", async (req: Request, res: Response) => {